-The Public Administration program at Texas Tech University offers a traditional Masters in Public Administration, a Certified Public Manager Certifitcate, as well as dual degrees with an MPA-JD program, MPA-MA in Economics, and an MPA-MS in Environmental Toxicology.
+The Public Administration program at Texas Tech University offers a traditional Masters in Public Administration with several track options, a Certified Public Manager Certifitcate, as well as an MPA-JD dual degree.

 PUAD 5319: Research Methods in Public Administration